Your business data should answer back

 What features should distributor ERP include?

-Core features include fast order entry, customer and item management, route planning outputs, recurring invoice automation, AR visibility, and flexible reporting with Excel export.
+Core features include fast order entry, customer and item management, route planning, recurring billing, B2B web portal for customer self-service, point of sale, vendor management, purchase orders, user role permissions, AR visibility, and AI-powered reporting with Excel export.

 How long does ERP implementation take?